nikolaveselinov/nikolaveselinov.github.io/content/post/izho-2015-p5-note/index.md

 {{< /problem >}}

-It might just be me, but the statement seems unnecessarily complicated (and the notation in the first example even looks a bit like a set of cycles in the ninth alternating group).
+It might just be me, but the statement seems unnecessarily complicated (and on a funnier note, the notation in the first example looks a bit like a set of cycles in the ninth alternating group).
 Anyhow, I encourage you to try solving it on your own before looking at any solutions, as the problem admits several beautiful and intuitive methods, and you might even discover a new one yourself.

 {{< solution >}}
 Since we aim to prove that two sets have the same number of elements, it is natural to attempt to construct a bijection from one to the other.